francescoferraioli/resume/src/md/resume.md

   "skipContentClass": true
 }
 md:end-block:component
-I am an enthusiastic and dedicated Team Lead with a profound love for management and leadership.
-My leadership style is marked by inclusivity and adaptability, ensuring that every team member's perspective is valued, and I tailor my approach to meet the evolving needs of the team.
-At the core, I am Full Stack Senior Software Engineer with a special love for Functional Programming.
+I am an accomplished Senior Software Engineer with a strong focus on frontend development, bringing extensive expertise in crafting scalable, high-performance applications.
+Driven by a passion for functional programming and clean code, I excel in designing systems that are both robust and maintainable.
-TypeScript ticks all my boxes, having the right balance of flexibility and type safety.
-My ideal stack would have to be Node (with TypeScript) on the backend and React (with TypeScript) on the frontend.
+TypeScript is my preferred tool for achieving a balance of flexibility and type safety, and I thrive in a stack that includes React (with TypeScript) on the frontend and Node (with TypeScript) on the backend.
-I believe that being in a continuous state of learning is paramount as technology continues to rapidly evolve.
+With a keen eye for detail and a commitment to technical excellence, I continuously seek innovative solutions to complex challenges, always pushing the boundaries to deliver impactful, user-centered products.